Calgary Flames: Jarome Iginla era and Western Conference champions (2004–2010)

-The final series went to seven games, with the Flames suffering a controversial non-goal in game 6 at home.
-Replays showed Martin Gelinas may have scored what would have been the go-ahead goal late in the third period; however, the referees never signalled a goal, and later replays were ruled inconclusive.
-The goal would have made Gelinas the only player in NHL history to score the winning goal in every playoff series en route to winning their first Stanley Cup in franchise history.
-The Lightning went on to win the game in double overtime, before winning game seven at home to capture the Stanley Cup.
-Despite the loss, 30,000 fans packed into Olympic Plaza to celebrate the Flames' run.
+The 2004 Stanley Cup Final against the Tampa Bay Lightning went to seven games with the Flames suffering a controversial non-goal in game six at home.
+Replays showed Martin Gelinas may have scored what would have been the go-ahead goal late in the third period; the referees never signalled a goal, and later replays were ruled inconclusive.
+The goal would have made Gelinas the only player in NHL history to score the winning goal in every playoff series.
+The Lightning won the game in overtime, and won game seven at home to capture the Stanley Cup.